top of page

 Collins, was the amazing guide who was with us in Zambia.
 He has connections for the Southern African countries.
 All of the guides he recommended were as great as he was.
 They will make sure your trip is memorable in every way - point to point pick up, staying with you through immigration and helping you with paperwork.
 Flawless execution this time around as well.
 Feel free to refer my name, if you get in touch with him.

-2. Opt for a small group tour instead of a private one
+2. Opt for small group tours.

-3. Choose budget camping instead of resorts
+3. Stay at budget camping sites instead of luxury lodges.

 MOKORO SAFARI